Table of Contents

 Benefits of Grafana and Graphite for MQTT monitoring

-Measuring IoT metrics need certain features.
+Measuring IoT metrics needs certain features.
 One important element you want to have is time-series processing.
 IoT devices send messages to MQTT over time.
-Since Grafana and Graphite both are optimal solutions for visualizing and processing time-series data, you can confidently track their on-going activities using these software.
+Since Grafana and Graphite both are optimal solutions for visualizing and processing time-series data, you can confidently track their ongoing activities using this software.
 As we learned above, they are open-source and flexible when it comes to querying your monitoring data and designing your dashboard.

 5 Best Grafana Dashboards for MQTT

 Graphite is a great data source to be visualized by Grafana.
 Thus, the best dashboards for MQTT will be the ones that receive metrics data from Graphite.

 Network Traffic Flow Analysis Dashboard